beescuit/watching-discord/README.md

 # Watching-Discord
 ### WARNING: THIS EXTENSION IS A WIP, REPORT BUGS IN THE ISSUES SECTION.

-This is a browser extension (and server) wich shows the video you are watching on your discord profile via it's RPC.
+This is a browser extension (and server) which shows the video you are watching on your discord profile via it's RPC.

 #### Supported services: